 Deducting Rent Payments

 Previous to the 2017 Tax Cuts and Jobs Act (TCJA), employees could deduct rent payments on Form 2106, Employee Business Expenses.
-Rents, including for a home office, are limited to 2% of adjusted gross income (AGI), but the 2017 TCJA eliminated this deduction.
+Rents, including for a home office, were limited to 2% of adjusted gross income (AGI), but the 2017 TCJA eliminated this deduction.

 For the self-employed, information on leased cars is reported on Form 4562, Depreciation and Amortization.
 Schedule C, Profit or Loss from Business has separate lines for reporting rents and leases for vehicles, machinery, and equipment and another line for other business property.
 Cars leased for more than 30 days are reported on Part 4 of Schedule C if Form 4562 is not required.